• Skip to primary navigation

 • Chop them into grain bowls.
 There are different ways to cut the eggs for the bowls.
 Try cutting the eggs in half, slices, or chunks.

 Did you like this post?
-Then let’s be social.
-FOLLOW ME on PINTEREST and INSTAGRAM to keep up with the latest tutorials, favorite recipes, and interesting happenings.
+Then let's be social.
+FOLLOW ME on INSTAGRAM and PINTEREST to keep up with the latest happenings.

 Recipe